galaxyproject/galaxy-hub/content/news/2022-10-11_tool-form-improvements/index.md

 |--|--|
 | ![image](https://user-images.githubusercontent.com/44241786/187710960-63897b26-7189-47dc-b392-abfcf43a29c5.png) | ![image](https://user-images.githubusercontent.com/44241786/187710694-64034c3b-78bf-49b9-840e-a8d8445083c5.png) |

 This PR moves the "Please Wait..." text which appears when the button enters a loading state to a mouseover, instead of displaying it on the button.
 This follows UX best practices to always have a button text be an action, also when disabled or preforming said action, and to avoid suddenly resizing elements when the user does not expect it.

-This change, as well as the symbol change, also affect the `WorkflowRunForm`
+This change, as well as the symbol change, also affect the `WorkflowRunForm`.

 ## Sections

 ![Untitled](https://user-images.githubusercontent.com/44241786/187711980-f07f057e-458d-4fc0-bc72-7617e291f7fc.png)

-This PR adds new sections to the tool form, which make use of semantic heading elements to improve accessibility.
+New sections have been added to the tool form, which make use of semantic heading elements to improve accessibility.

 ## Priority Break Points